VMBlakelock/destination-date-night/README.md

 The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look with columns of two for the map and date type/xx/ location dropdowns and three columns for the footer information.

+*Wireframes note: The wireframes use the owners company name as vixwebmedia.co.uk whereas the actual site uses vixwebdesigns.co.uk an error on the designers side.*

 ### Surface

 ## Features